shoroogAlghamdi/Tic-Tac-Toe/README.md

         return correctness;
     }
 ```
-The following code tests the methods above with an input of 10, which should result in false:
+The following code tests the method above with an input of 10, which should result in false:
 ```
 @Test
     public void testCheckInputGreaterThanRange() {